FILM 2700: History of Cinema

 Our course will approach this history of film roughly chronologically, in several distinct but interrelated phases: Silent Cinema, Sound Cinema, Postwar Cinema, and Contemporary Cinema.
 We will study films selected from Hollywood, indepenedent, and international examples.

 Our class will cover one or more films per week, and these films are really the heart of our course.
 Generally we'll first have an introductory lecture and/or discussion of the readings, which will be followed by a film screening on your own.
 Then we'll discuss the film in light of the assigned readings.
-There is no paper required for this course, but you will be responsible for weeky quizzes, two exams, and thoughtful discussion responses to our weekly films and readings.
+There is no paper required for this course, but you will be responsible for weeky quizzes and section tests, a final exam, and thoughtful discussion responses to our weekly films and readings.

 Always arrive five minutes early to class lectures, not only because we will start promptly but also because late arrivals are extremely disruptive.
 If you must arrive late, enter the room quietly and sit quietly on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
 Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates or talk back to the screen loudly, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes to prepare for your quizzes, class discussions, and exams.
 You may wish to bring a penlight to classes to help you take notes in the dark.
 Anyone behaving disruptively during class will be asked to leave.